nguyenchr/rn-pdf-reader-js/README.md

 * source: `Object`
   * uri?: `string` - can be local or served on the web (ie. start withs `https://` or `file://`)
   * base64?: `string` - should start with `data`
+* containerStyle: `Object` - styles to pass to the container of the webview
+* loaderColor: `string` - color of the activity indicator while pdf is loading

 ## Requirements
 * Use it into Expo app (from expo client, Standalone app or ExpoKit app).